 This certainly makes life easier for the distributor but not to the customer.
 After reading the fine print there are frequently a lot of modifications to the engine needed to fit your vehicle.
 For instance: Oil Pan, Oil Screen, Dipstick and tube, Flywheel, Water Pump, Fuel Pump, Harmonic Balancer, Valve Covers, Intake Manifold, Distributor, Thermostat housing etc. What“s the purpose of buying an assembled engine if you need to disassemble it and build it again?
 When you order an Engine Factory we ask the right questions specific to your vehicle so the engine is setup right the first time!

 2. Mass Marketed engine companies dont sell a truly Ready to run Engine.

 Bear in mind they may come complete with the essentials but look at a typical list of parts needed to make it a truly Turnkey Ready engine: Carburetor or Fuel injection Kit (We provide the computer, Harness and sensors) Throttle return spring, Air Cleaner, Intake Manifold, Distributor, ignition wires, coil, spark plugs, fuel Pump, Fuel Lines, Pulleys with the Alternator, Power Steering or A/C compressor.
 Its important to make an apples to apples comparison.

 3. Does your engine look any different from any different from anybody elses?

 When you pop open the hood having an engine that has been tailored to your needs is a great feature.
-Engine Factory offers our engines in a range of different engine block colors, ignition wire colors, pulley kit options and polished packages.
+TD Performance offers our engines in a range of different engine block colors, ignition wire colors, pulley kit options and polished packages.
 This isnt easy selling a customized crate motor but we know it really makes a difference to our customers.

 4. Do they really know about engines?